eclipse/elk/plugins/org.eclipse.elk.alg.radial/docs/radial.md

 The options are marked as advanced because they require additional information to work properly.
 The current options require the position option(org.eclipse.elk.position) to be set.
 The original use is given by assuming there exists a relation between nodes in the parent node and the children.
-Therfore the position reflects the position of the nodes in the parent node.
+Therefore, the position reflects the position of the nodes in the parent node.
-This options may be adapted to other purposes.
+These options may be adapted to other purposes.